realzeitmedia/q/README.md

 - Handle errors in a better way than just logging them.
 Maybe an error channel?
 - Writing and reading is done blocking.
+- All existing batches are fully read on startup.

 &c.